Independent Financal Advice is important

 Probate is also known as a “grant of representation” and is the legal authority giving someone the right to manage your estate when you have died.
 As part of that legal process, all the property, possessions and money forming your estate have to be gathered together so that outstanding debts and tax liabilities may be met and the bequests are honoured.

-Probate can be a complicated and lengthy process, so any planning you do beforehand helps to avoid any doubt and smoothes the way for your last wishes to be realised straight away.
+Probate can be a complicated and lengthy process, so any planning you do beforehand helps to avoid any doubt and smooths the way for your last wishes to be realised straight away.

 Visit our dedicated Wills and Probate section for more information.